 Matthew W.C.
 Falcone

-Matthew Falcone, Associate Dean of Faculty at the Art Institute of Pittsburgh's Online Division, has been a board member of Preservation Pittsburgh for five years and President of the Board for four.
+Matthew Falcone, Associate Dean of Faculty at the Art Institute of Pittsburgh's Online Division, has been a board member of Preservation Pittsburgh for six years and President of the Board for five.
 He holds degrees in Integrative Arts and History of Art from Penn State University and the University of York (UK) respectively.
 Matthew's historic preservation passion is primarily in stained glass and Victorian Era architecture.
 In his spare time, he enjoys conserving and restoring stained glass, traveling, and teaching art history.
 Matthew lives with his family in historic Deutschtown.